Virginia Court Records

 Who Can See Sealed Criminal Records in Virginia?

-Only the record custodian can see sealed criminal records in Virginia.
+Generally, records custodians can see sealed criminal records in Virginia.
 Other entities and even government agencies must obtain a court order to access sealed criminal records.
 Note that the court retains access to sealed criminal records in determining cases of recidivism.

 How to Obtain Sealed Records in Virginia